Stanford MBA Admissions

-with top tips from Stanford GSB admissions insiders .
+How to get into Stanford GSB with top tips from Stanford GSB admissions insiders .

 Table of Contents

-How to Get Into Stanford GSB: A Flight Plan for the Stanford MBA Application
+How to Get Into Stanford GSB

 “The Farm,” as its campus is affectionately called by students, staff, and faculty, has a well-earned reputation for being both life- and career-changing.
 Stanford GSB routinely receives 6,000+ MBA applications each year – an impressive number given its smaller class size of ~400 students who relocate to Palo Alto each year.
 This means the Stanford MBA acceptance rate is 6%, the lowest among all top business schools.
-Stats from the Stanford MBA class profile like the average GMAT score (740), GRE score (328), undergraduate GPA (3.77), and the number of countries represented in the student body (55) illustrate why it is often thought of by applicants as the most elite business school in the world, as well as one of the most close-knit.
+Stats from the Stanford MBA class profile like the average GMAT score (738), GRE score (quant 163, verbal 164), undergraduate GPA (3.75), and the number of countries represented in the student body (55) illustrate why it is often thought of by applicants as the most elite business school in the world, as well as one of the most close-knit.
 The Stanford MBA application rewards those who can clearly articulate the unique gifts and contributions they will bring to an incoming class with former professional athletes, astronauts, and everything in-between.

 Don’t worry, however, if you are only just beginning your MBA application journey and aren’t yet deeply familiar with the Stanford MBA, the nuances of the Stanford GSB application process, or Stanford’s interview format.
-Below we have assembled the intel you need to move from a 30,000-foot cruising altitude view of the school, all the way to an on-the-ground insider’s perspective of the Knight Management Center on Stanford’s campus, so that you can optimize your chances of GSB acceptance.

 The insights shared in this article demonstrate only a taste of the expertise, care, and attention Fortuna Admissions brings to each current and prospective client we meet.
 Keep this in mind as you scroll the page, and don’t hesitate to schedule a free brainstorming session with us if Stanford GSB truly is your dream school.
 Even if you’ve done some preliminary research, you likely haven’t had a one-on-one conversation yet with a coach who will keenly listen to your story, hear your fears about potential flags in your profile, and above all else evaluate your why for Stanford GSB.
 Our award-winning coaches, several of whom have directly read apps for the Stanford GSB program or attended the Stanford MBA program themselves, look forward to serving as co-pilots on your Stanford GSB Admissions journey.